NYUCCL/psiTurk/README.md

   - Minimizes security issues since server only runs while you want to collect data
   - Secure Ad server ensures your HITs are visible to all AMT workers
   - Ensures that conditions of your experiment fill in randomly but evenly
+  - Backup and store data in the cloud (Amazon Web Services)
 1. Javacript API helps you get going with experiment programming faster
   - Record if participants switching between windows during task
   - Save data incrementally to minimize data loss